-3.4 Using the Summary Diagram
+4.4 Using the Summary Diagram

-The Summary diagram has all of the same functionality as the Workflow diagram, but the information is presented in a different manner.
-The Summary diagram is most helpful in reviewing and editing aspects of an email job once they have been defined.
+The Summary Diagram has all of the same functionality as the Workflow Diagram, but the information is presented in a different manner.
+The Summary Diagram is most helpful in reviewing and editing aspects of an email job once they have been defined.
 It is possible to delete the current job and to authorize the delivery of a job from the Summary diagram.

-Individual account holders may set a personal preference in the User Settings that will open the Summary diagram first when entering the Job Details screen instead of the Workflow diagram.
+Individual account holders may set a personal preference in the User Settings that will open the Summary Diagram first when entering the Job Details screen instead of the Workflow diagram.
+See Section 3.1 User Interface Preferences for more information.